thenice/Poll-Everywhere-Ruby-API-Wrapper/readme.txt

 * daniel.michael.cohen@gmail.com
 * Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php

+** UPDATE: JULY, 1ST 2011 **
+Removed call to deprecated web service, detailed.json.
+Fixed so that the wrapper works with updated API.

 == What is PollEverywhere?
 Poll Everywhere is a premium real-time web-based polling service.
 Poll Everywhere is unique in that it allows users to submit poll responses via SMS, web, twitter, and blog widget-- and will display the results on a chart updated in real time.
 If you are looking for a full-featured polling service, check out Poll Everywhere.